mkm17/SharePoint/docs/The_Language_Tool.md

 <img src="../images/languageTool/MobileButton.jpg" alt= "Mobile Button"  height="560">

-While this solution worked well for the most part, I encountered an issue when trying to use the app offline, such as during longer flights.
-Despite my efforts, I was unable to create an app that was fully offline-capable.
+While this solution worked pretty well, I encountered an issue when trying to use the app offline and in the flight mode.

 ![The flashcards app](../images/languageTool/FlashCards.gif)

-However, I did find a partial solution that involved rendering the flashcards page first and then caching the necessary requests.
-This allowed me to view the flashcards without requiring additional requests without Internet connections.
+Up till now, I have only found a partial solution to this case, involving rendering the flashcards page first and then caching all necessary requests.
+This allows me to view the flashcards without additional requests requiring Internet connections.

 ---

-I hope you enjoyed this article and found it useful.
-If you have any questions or comments, please feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/micha%C5%82-kornet-sharepoint-dev/) .
+I hope you enjoyed this article and found it useful for your case.
+If you have any questions or comments, reach out to me on [Linkedin](https://www.linkedin.com/in/micha%C5%82-kornet-sharepoint-dev/) .